-The single charges that are produced in the decay of double charges merely become a known time-dependent source term in the corresponding equation for the population dynamics of the single charges; as we see from the simulations, this contribution becomes irrelevantly small for $t \gtrsim 1$.
+The single charges that are produced in the decay of double charges merely become a known time-dependent source term in the corresponding equation governing their density; as we see from the simulations, this contribution becomes irrelevantly small for $t \gtrsim 1$.
 When looking at the total or free monopole/charge densities, the double charges contribute towards the `hump' observed at short times, before the onset of the asymptotic power-law behaviour.
-In App.~\ref{app: double charges} we discuss this in greater detail, and we show explicitly that the double charge contribution indeed does not affect the asymptotic scaling behaviour we are interested in understanding, only affecting the (non-universal) value of the noncontractible plateau.
+In Appendix~\ref{app: double charges} we discuss this in greater detail, and we show explicitly that the double charge contribution indeed does not affect the asymptotic scaling behaviour we are interested in understanding, affecting only the density of the noncontractible plateau.

-Hence, in the following, we shall ignore the double charges altogether and focus on the three remaining species of particles: positively and negatively charged free monopoles living on the sites of a diamond lattice, with densities $\rho_q(t)$ (charge $q=\pm$); and immobile noncontractible pairs living on the bonds, with density $\eta(t)$.
-The equations governing their dynamics are presented and analysed in the following sections.
+For these reasons, in the following, we shall ignore the double charges altogether and focus on the three remaining species of particle: positively and negatively charged free monopoles living on the sites of a diamond lattice, with densities $\rho_q(t)$ (charge $q=\pm$); and immobile noncontractible pairs living on the bonds, with density $\eta(t)$.
+The equations determining their dynamics are presented and analysed in the following sections.